Maintenance Programme - Aircraft with EASA Certificate of Airworthiness

 - The maintenance of the aircraft is performed in accordance with the Aircraft Maintenance Programme (AMP).

-The owner may contract the tasks associated with the continuing airworthiness (e.g. maintenance planning) to a Continuing Airworthiness Management Organisation (CAMO).
-In this case, the CAMO assumes responsibility for the proper accomplishment of the contracted tasks.
+The owner may contract the tasks associated with the continuing airworthiness (e.g. maintenance planning) to a Continuing Airworthiness Management Organisation (CAMO) or Combined Airworthiness Organisation (CAO).
+In this case, the CAMO/CAO assumes responsibility for the proper accomplishment of the contracted tasks.

 Who can perform (certify) maintenance?

-A Part M Subpart F approved organisation may install components with EASA or FAA certification on General Aviation Aircraft.
+A Part CAO approved organisation may install components with EASA or FAA certification on General Aviation Aircraft.
 They may also certify components with an EASA Form 1.
 However, these components may not be installed on aircraft used for Commercial Air Transport.

-The overhaul of engines and propellers for CS-VLA (Very Light Aeroplanes), CS-22 ((powered) Sailplanes) and LSA (Light Sports Aircraft) aircraft can be certified by personnel appropriately qualified in accordance with Part 66 or national regulation.
+The overhaul of engines and propellers for CS-VLA (Very Light Aeroplanes), CS-22 ((powered) Sailplanes) and LSA (Light Sports Aircraft) aircraft can be certified by personnel appropriately qualified in accordance with Part 66.
 The maintenance performed, in these cases, is not eligible for the issuance of an EASA Form 1.

 What maintenance can a pilot-owner perform?

-A list of maintenance tasks which may be performed by the pilot-owner is available in Appendix VIII to Annex I (Part M) of Regulation 1321/2014.
+A list of maintenance tasks which may be performed by the pilot-owner is available in Appendix II to Annex Vb (Part ML) of Regulation 1321/2014.
 The permitted pilot-owner who may perform them, must be identified in Aircraft Maintenance Programme according to the principles laid out in the regulation.
-This privilege only applies to non-complex motor-powered aircraft with an MTOM of less than 2,730kg, sailplane, powered sailplane or balloon.
+This privilege only applies to aircraft subject to Part ML e.g. non-complex motor-powered aeroplanes with an MTOM of less than 2,730kg, rotorcraft of 1 200 kg MTOM or less certified for a maximum of up to 4 occupants, sailplanes, powered sailplanes or balloons.

 How long must I retain the maintenance records for?